w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-By using scripting this behavior can be avoided: a timer is started which closes the menu after one second.
-If the mouse re-enters the submenu during that time, that timer is canceled and, as a result, the submenu stays open.
+This behavior can be avoided by adding some scripting.
+When the cursor leaves the menu item, a timer is started which schedules to close the menu after one second.
+If the mouse re-enters the submenu during that time, that timer is canceled and the submenu stays open.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>